• Skip to main content

 Year: 2018

-Commissioned by: William Annin Middle School Orchestra, Bridgewater NJ; Brian McGowan, conductor
+original version commissioned by Yale Institute of Sacred Music.
+This version commissioned by William Annin Middle School orchestra, Bridgewater NJ; Brian McGowan, conductor